2LargeFeet/newipeveryday/README.md

 6. Create an Access Key for the IAM user you created.
 Make note of the access key ID and the access key secret in a secure way.

 7. Create a file in the downloaded repo called 'secure.auto.tfvars'.
 It should contain the following.
+REMEMBER: include the quotes.

-        access_key         = Access key for IAM user you created
+        access_key         = "Access key for IAM user you created"
-        secret_key         = Secret key for IAM user you created
+        secret_key         = "Secret key for IAM user you created"
-        private_key        = NAME of the private key you created private_key_file   = The private key you created  you created
+        private_key        = "NAME of the private key you created" private_key_file   = "The private key you created  you created"
 8. Install Terraform. https://www.terraform.io/downloads.html

 9. Run the following commands from the cloned directory.